 If the students are already divided into their rightful groups of age and level, it’s time they’re giving lessons, homework, and tests to evaluate what they have absorbed.

 Of course, if you want to measure something, naturally you must have that “something” first.
-But the isolated feeling e-learning may detach the students from the lessons, making this job tougher.
+However, the isolated feeling of eLearning may detach the students from the lessons, making this job tougher.
 Below are possible methods to stir up e-learners’ sense of participation.

-If students show signs of interest in the e-course such as ask, interact, or commute more with the instructors regarding the lesson, it means they’re engaged in the course.
+If students show signs of interest in the e-course such as asking, interacting, or commuting more with the instructors regarding the lesson, it means they’re engaged in the course.
 The rest is simple: The managers can collect information to measure how much and how many students are engaged.

 But how to make students involved in an eLearning course?
 To stir up students’ interest, you have to give them chances to hands-on explore.
 Remember, “Personal is the most profound form of engagement”.
 For instance, you can replace boring text-based lectures with animated videos or infographics.
 Or you can hold regular online meetings with the help of conferencing tools like Zoom or Adobe Connect.